anuvyklack/pretty-fold.nvim/README.md

 <!-- ![image](https://user-images.githubusercontent.com/13056013/148239208-ca2a2217-94c4-40c0-a7f1-9c44708e2c2c.png) -->

-The comment substring in foldtext is correctly handled on close pattern adding.
+The comment substring in foldtext is correctly handled on close elements adding.

 ![image](https://user-images.githubusercontent.com/13056013/148239141-190246a9-2333-42a1-a2e5-ec59e374f741.png)